 Engineers are always in search of projects, and finding meaningful projects makes that search worthwhile.
 Listed below are some electrical engineering project ideas for such engineers.
-A lot of them may deal in higher power than electronics engineers are used to, hence safety first.
-These hand picked eee projects are simple as well as interesting.
+A lot of them may deal in a higher power than electronics engineers are used to, hence safety first.
+These hand-picked EEE projects are simple as well as interesting.

 EEE Projects: Dual Axis Solar Tracker System

 This system requires involvement of a wide range of engineering including mechanical electrical and electronics.
 The mechanical part would involve designing a smooth gear system to move as per requirement.
 The electrical part would be the working of solar panel and battery requirement.
 The electronics would involve designing the sensor system that would generate commands for the gear system to act accordingly.
 The system employs spur gear for the implementation of the dual axis solar tracker.
 The system is implemented using Atmel IC AT89C51.

 This project is available at: Dual Axis solar tracker system

 5V DC To 48V DC Converter For Phantom Power Supplies

 This circuit presents a simple and low-cost DC-to-DC converter for phantom power supplies used in mixing consoles, microphone preamplifiers, telephone systems and similar equipment.

 This project is available at: 5V DC To 48V DC Converter For Phantom Power Supplies